uvarc/rc-website/content/userinfo/rivanna/software/julia.md

 [General guidelines on requesting GPUs on Rivanna](https://www.rc.virginia.edu/userinfo/rivanna/slurm/#gpu-intensive-computation)

-The following slurm script is for submitting a Julia job that uses 1 of the K80 GPUs.
+The following slurm script is for submitting a Julia job that uses 1 GPU.
 For each GPU requested, the script requests one cpu (ntasks-per-node).
 The article [An Introduction to GPU Programming in Julia](https://nextjournal.com/sdanisch/julia-gpu-programming) provides more details to get started.

 {{< pull-code file="/static/scripts/julia_gpu.slurm" lang="no-hightlight" >}}